-1.1 Background
+1.1 BACKGROUND

-This report has been prepared by Environmental Resources Management Ltd (ERM) on behalf of Forth Ports Ltd (Forth Ports) in support of a Marine Licence application for disposal of dredged material at sea.
-It compares various options for the disposal of dredged material from the Port of Kirkcaldy and identifies the Best Practicable Environmental Option (BPEO) (1).
+This report has been prepared by Environmental Resources Management Ltd (ERM) on behalf of Forth Ports Ltd (Forth Ports) in support of a Marine Licence application for disposal of dredged material at sea from maintenance dredging at the Port of Kirkcaldy.

-Under the Marine (Scotland) Act, 2010, Section 21(1), a Marine Licence issued by Marine Scotland is required for the deposit of substances or objects within waters adjacent to Scotland.
-Under Part 4, Section 27(2), Marine Scotland has an obligation to consider the availability of practical alternatives when considering applications involving disposal of material at sea.
-Applications for a Marine Licence to dispose of dredged spoil at sea require a BPEO assessment, demonstrating that alternatives to sea disposal have been investigated and that sea disposal does not pose an unacceptable risk to the marine environment and other legitimate users.
+Under the Marine (Scotland) Act, 2010, Section 21(1), a Marine Licence issued by the Marine Directorate (1) is required for the deposit of substances or objects within waters adjacent to Scotland.
+Under Part 4, Section 27(2), the Marine Directorate has an obligation to consider the availability of practical alternatives when considering applications involving disposal of material at sea.
+Applications for a Marine Licence to dispose of dredged spoil at sea require a Best Practicable Environmental Option (BPEO)(2) assessment, demonstrating that alternatives to sea disposal have been investigated and that sea disposal does not pose an unacceptable risk to the marine environment and other legitimate users.